germangar/makebsp-documentation/README.md

 - **supersample**: Supersampling radius override for the model's lightmaps.
 - **lightmapscale**: Entity-level scaling factor for lightmap resolution on the model (clamped between 0.01 and 16.0).
 - **forceuvgen**: Enable (default) or disable to force generating new lightmap UVs from scratch.
 Disabled uses the model UVs.
 - **collisiontype**: Overrides how the model's collision mesh is generated.
 Valid working values are: object, wrap, extrude (buggy), none (alias nosolid / nonsolid).
+More to come.

 **Editor keys**
 - **model**: The path to the 3D model file to load.